StefanoP85/YAHA/README.md

 # YAHA
 YAHA: Yet Another Headphone Amplifier

-This is my first electronic project, a simple headphone amplifier, clerly inspired by the TubeAmp from Dario Murgia's repository @ [https://github.com/Darmur/tubeamp].
+This is my first electronic project, a simple headphone amplifier, clearly inspired by the TubeAmp from Dario Murgia's repository @ [https://github.com/Darmur/tubeamp].
 I designed it, to fit in the same enclosure too.

 | Reference | Quantity | Description | Mouser part number | RS part number | AliExpress |
 | --------- | -------- | ----------- | ------------------ | -------------- | ---------- |